Ryguy-1/Helium-0.2/README.md

-# Helium 0.2
+# Helium 0.2 🏪 🔔

-A Free Way to Beat Scalpers on Tech Products
+A Free Way to Beat Scalpers on Tech Products.

-## Monitoring
+## Monitoring - Free -

 Helium Implements a No-Proxy, completely free solution to monitoring your favorite Tech Products for restock on BestBuy, Target, and Amazon.
 Notifications sent through discord.